bikash9c/MNIST_Digit_Classification_Baseline_CNN/readme.md

-# MNIST Digit Classification with CNN
+# MNIST Digit Classification with Baseline CNN

 A PyTorch implementation of a Convolutional Neural Network for handwritten digit recognition using the MNIST dataset.